rwchakra/100-days-of-code/log.md

 ### Day 8,9: January 8th-9th, 2018

 **Progress**: Completed Arrays and Math sections on InterviewBit.
-**Thoughts** On to binary search, linked lists, stacks and queues.
+**Thoughts**: On to binary search, linked lists, stacks and queues.
 Aiming to finish these in the next 2 weeks!

 **Link(s) to work**
 1. https://github.com/rwiddhic96/DSandAlgos/blob/master/Largest_Number